Find Grad Schools

 • Process Development Engineer

 In the United States, there were 132,500 jobs for Validation Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Validation Engineer by 2026.
-There will be an estimated 9,500 positions for Validation Engineer per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 undefined